MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-provision.md

     > The Human Resources instance type cannot be changed once set.
 Verify the correct instance type is selected before continuing.</br></br>
     > The Human Resources instance type is separate from the instance type of the Microsoft Power Apps environment, which you set in the Power Apps Admin center.

-3. Select the **Include Demo Data** option if you want your environment to include the same demo data set used in the Human Resources Test Drive experience.
+3. Select the **Include Demo Data** option if you want your environment to include the same demo data set used in the Human Resources Trial environment.
 Demo data is beneficial for long-term demo or training environments, and should never be used for production environments.
 You must choose this option upon initial deployment.
 You can't update an existing deployment later.

 4. Human Resources is always provisioned into a Microsoft Power Apps environment to enable Power Apps integration and extensibility.
 Read the “Selecting a Power Apps environment” section of this article before you continue.
 If you don't already have a Power Apps environment, select Manage environments in LCS or navigate to the Power Apps Admin center.
 Then follow the steps to [Create a Power Apps environment](/powerapps/administrator/create-environment).